xiaoxia-huang/xiaoxia-huang.github.io/_pages/projects.md

 ## Working Papers

-Causes and Consequences of Gendered Bureaucratic Recruitment: A Study of China. (*Revise & Resubmit*)
+**Xiaoxia Huang**.
+Causes and Consequences of Gendered Bureaucratic Recruitment: A Study of China. *Revise and Resubmit* at ***The Journal of Politics***.

-Upholding the Glass Ceiling: How Gender Quotas Restrict Women’s Descriptive Representation. (*Under Review*) With Jian Kang and Xinhui Jiang.
+**Xiaoxia Huang**, Jian Kang, and Xinhui Jiang.
+Upholding the Glass Ceiling: How Gender Quotas Restrict Women’s Descriptive Representation. *Under Review*.

+**Xiaoxia Huang** and Dongshu Liu.
 Whose Voice Counts?
-Regime Insiders, Gender, and Legislative Responsiveness in Authoritarian China. (*Working Paper*) With Dongshu Liu.
+Regime Insiders, Gender, and Legislative Responsiveness in Authoritarian China. *Working Paper*.

-“It’s All About Who You Know: Patronage Networks and Public Sector Headcounts in China. (*Work in Progress*) With Rui Zuo.
+Margarita Estévez-Abe and **Xiaoxia Huang**.
+Running as Challengers: Females and Japan’s Local Elections. *Manuscript in Preparation*.

-Local Elections in Japan (*Work in Progress*) With Margarita Estévez-Abe.
+**Xiaoxia Huang** and Rui Zuo.
+It’s All About Who You Know: Patronage Networks and Public Sector Headcounts in China. *Data Analysis*.

 ## Peer-Reviewed Publications